 Will it help create a better video?
 Will it show off a terrific cat product?
 If you add music to video does it make a difference?
 I think

 - The right sounds track engages your viewer and listener.

 - Good music can enhance a mood

 - The right music can move seamlessly into the foreground when you are not speaking so there are no awkward silences to fill.

 - It can take the place of text if you don’t want to present your message in spoken form.

 - Any music can make your movie better

 People are listening with the sound on.
-Think of those videos from sites like The Dodo with the happy ending videos about abandoned kittens or disabled cat.
+Think of those short movies from sites like The Dodo with the happy ends about abandoned kittens or disabled puppies.

 These videos engage viewers on a higher emotional level and make a big impact.
 You can too.
 Let me tell you how.